szunami/blog-1/index.md

 ---
-title: Unsolicited Discourse
+title: Insufficient Magic
 ---

-# Unsolicited Discourse
+# Insufficient Magic

 When I made this website, I had planned to write a lot more long-form text a lot more often.
 Unfortunately, it’s self-hosted, which is to say, more often broken